Asta2740/Gebly4in/README.md

   ![project folders](https://user-images.githubusercontent.com/105456248/175781841-d8715faa-1c14-41b9-95f2-3f2c0102c740.PNG)

-## technical requirments
-- Computer ( windows / mac )
-- OS ( linux / windows )
-- hosting can be done to Odoo SH, Saas, or keep it on your server.

 ## Api
 -We made an api to convert the image from the webp to a  jnp to be able to decode it and add to the code